Chorkhieng/Artistic-Rendering/README.md

 # Artistic-Rendering

 Assignment 5 from CSCI-4611: Programming Interactive Computer Graphics and Games, University of Minnesota Twin Cities.
-The purpose of this assignment is write lighting and shader programs.
+The purpose of this assignment is about learning to write lighting and shader programs.

 ## Recommendation
 To ensure this graphic work smoothly, use `Google Chrome` or `Microsoft Edge`